-- Plagiarism - Accessing unauthorized sites for assignments or tests - Unauthorized collaboration on assignment and exams
+- Plagiarism. - Accessing unauthorized sites for assignments or tests. - Unauthorized collaboration on tests or exams. - Using Artificial Intelligence (AI) systems such as ChatGPT to generate answers.

 Sanctions for not abiding by Carleton's Academic Integrity Policy

 A student who has not adhered to Carleton's Academic Integrity Policy may be subject to one of several sanctions: